magnet-cl/django-project-template-old/README.md

 ## Quickstart

 After you obtain the code, run the quick start script.
 It should install all the dependencies you need to start the project.
-Then you need to Configure your database settings in the project/local_settings.py file.
+Then you need to configure your database settings in the project/local_settings.py file.

 * `./quickstart.sh`